DriHut/ReFramed/README.md

 ## Creating a block entity

 All templates need a block entity to store what block they look like.
-Templates registers one under `templates:slope`[^1], but as an addon developer you can't add additional blocks to my block entity.
+Templates registers one under `templates:slope`[^2], but as an addon developer you can't add additional blocks to my block entity.
 (Don't try, please.)

-To that end, nothing in Templates relies on the *specific* block entity ID, so just re-register `TemplateEntity` under your own name.
+To that end, nothing in Templates relies on the *specific* block entity ID, so just re-register the `TemplateEntity` class under your own name.
 You are free to extend `TemplateEntity` as well.

 The only hard requirement on the block entity is that it `implements ThemeableBlockEntity`.
 (This implies it returns a `BlockEntity` from `getRenderAttachmentData`.)